 Home care for a skin infection works to reduce symptoms.
 Home care may include the following:

-- Over-the-counter antihistamines may help decrease itching.
+- Take over-the-counter antihistamines to decrease itching.

 There are several ways to reduce the chances of developing a skin infection.
 Frequent hand washing is one of the best ways.